-All books shown here are on Amazon, Kindle and Barnes and Noble or ask your local library to get them!
+All books shown here are at Bookshop and Barnes & Noble, Amazon or ask your local library to get them!

 To help Trace and the Native authors she helps, please visit http://bluehandbooks.org/ and buy from their bookstore on their blog.

 |out of print in 2018 (some used copies are available)|

 I shared this story with the high school students on the Menominee rez giving a book talk: